spree/spree/guides/content/integration/push.md

 All messages submitted via the API are first passed to the Incoming Queue where they are validated, and once processed they will be submitted to Accepted Queue.

+***
-NOTE: The _message_id_ returned by the API is message's Incoming Queue message_id, as the message maybe be duplicated several times when it's passed onto the Accepted Queue each new message with have its own _message_id_.
+The _message_id_ returned by the API is message's Incoming Queue message_id, as the message maybe be duplicated several times when it's passed onto the Accepted Queue each new message with have its own _message_id_.
 Each new Accepted message will maintain a reference to its source Incoming message by storing the original _message_id_ in the _parent_id_ field.
+***

 ### New Product Example